MieszkoMakuch/pi-security-camera/README.md

 # Raspberry Pi Smart Security Camera
 Security camera running open-cv for object and motion detection.
 The camera will send an email with an image of any objects it detects.
-It also runs a server that provides a live video stream over the internet.
+It also runs a server that provides a web interface with live stream video.

 Informations about: